 - Ability to thrive in a small nonprofit and wear multiple hats, as needed.

 If interested, please send a one-page cover letter and resume to email@example.com to begin the conversation.
-Applications will be reviewed on a rolling basis beginning April 15th and will continue until a solid match is identified.
+Applications will be reviewed on a rolling basis beginning July 28th and will continue until a solid match is identified.
 To learn more about Partnerships for Trauma Recovery, please visit our website at www.traumapartners.org.
-No phone calls, please.
+Please, no phone calls.

 Partnerships for Trauma Recovery is an equal employment opportunities (EEO) and does not discriminate on the basis of ancestry, age, color, disability (physical and mental, includes HIV and AIDs), genetic information, gender, gender identity, gender expression, marital status, military or veteran status, national origin, race, religion (includes religious dress and grooming), sex (includes pregnancy, childbirth, breastfeeding, and/or related medical conditions), sexual orientation, or request for FMLA in accordance with applicable federal, state and local laws.